companieshouse/chips-e2e-terraform/README.md

 # chips-e2e-terraform
-Repository to hold the Terraform for CHIPS
+Repository to hold the Terraform for CHIPS Dev E2E Environments